 Identifying BrokerTec Transactions

-BrokerTec transactions will be distinguishable on the API by the Security Exchange and Security Type fields.
+BrokerTec transactions are distinguishable on the API by the Security Exchange and Security Type fields.
 The input source will distinguish between transactions on CME Globex, BrokerTec Direct, and externally registered deals.

 General collateral (GC) repos require the post-trade allocation of specific bonds as collateral.
 To distinguish these collateral allocations from original trades, the API will support a new Collateral Report message.